2017 Press Releases

 Manager, Public Relations

-Washington, DC - The Endocrine Society today announced it has selected 14 leaders in the endocrinology field as winners of the organization’s prestigious 2017 Laureate Awards.
+Washington, DC - The Endocrine Society today announced it has selected 14 leaders in the endocrinology field as winners of its prestigious 2018 Laureate Awards.

-Endocrinologists are PhDs and MDs who specialize in untangling complex symptoms to study, diagnose, treat, research or cure hormone-related conditions.
-These professionals are responsible for research breakthroughs that lead to the cures of tomorrow and for providing the gold standard of care for patients with hundreds of conditions and diseases such as diabetes, thyroid disorders, obesity, hormone-related cancers, growth problems, reproduction, infertility and rare diseases, among others.
+Endocrinologists are scientists and medical doctors who specialize in untangling complex symptoms to study, diagnose, treat, research, or cure hormone-related conditions.
+These professionals are responsible for research breakthroughs that lead to the cures of tomorrow and for providing the gold standard of care for patients with hundreds of conditions and diseases including diabetes, thyroid disorders, obesity, hormone-related cancers, growth problems, reproduction, and infertility.

 Established in 1944, the Society’s Laureate Awards recognize the highest achievements in the endocrinology field, including groundbreaking research and innovations in clinical care.
-The Endocrine Society will present the awards to the winners at ENDO 2017, the Society’s 99th Annual Meeting & Expo in Orlando, FL, from April 1-4, 2017.
+The Endocrine Society will present the awards to the winners at ENDO 2018, the Society’s 100th Annual Meeting & Expo, March 17–20, 2018 in Chicago, Ill.

 Endocrinologists are at the core of solving the most pressing health problems of our time, from diabetes and obesity to infertility, bone health, and hormone-related cancers.
 The Endocrine Society is the world’s oldest and largest organization of scientists devoted to hormone research and physicians who care for people with hormone-related conditions.

 The Society has more than 18,000 members, including scientists, physicians, educators, nurses and students in 122 countries.
 To learn more about the Society and the field of endocrinology, visit our site at www.endocrine.org.
 Follow us on Twitter at @TheEndoSociety and @EndoMedia.